timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 The fourth step runs your custom module.
 --

-* The password to turn casper-fs visible is "AbraKadabra".
+* The password to turn casper-fs module visible for lsmod command to lsit kernel modules, use the key "Shazam".
-* The password to turn the casper-fs invisible is "Shazam".
+* The password to turn the casper-fs invisible is "AbraKadabra".
 * The password to turn the secret files in hidden is "Alakazam", the same to turn to unhidden.
 * The password to protect files or unprotect is "Sesame".